Faulk's power-play goal lifts streaking Blues past Ducks - NewsBreak

 Justin Faulk had a power-play goal late in the third period and the St. Louis Blues extended their winning streak to seven games with a 3-1 win over the Anaheim Ducks on Monday night

 Faulk’s goal snapped a 1-all tie with 4:13 left in the game.
-The Blues’ winning streak is the longest in NHL history for a team immediately following a losing streak of eight games or more in regulation.
+The Blues’ winning streak is the longest in NHL history for a team immediately following a losing streak of eight games or more in regulation play.

+“We want to play well and we’re building and that’s what we wanted to be since the beginning of the year,” Faulk said.
+“We just know that we have to commit to the details of the game every night and there’s never an easy night.”

 Noel Acciari scored in the first period and added an empty-netter to seal the win.
-Jordan Binnington made 27 saves for St. Louis.
+Jordan Binnington made 27 saves for St. Louis, which also beat the Ducks on Saturday night at Enterprise Center.

+“It’s one game at a time, one day at a time,” Binnington said.
+“That’s a tighter game than I think we wanted.
+We’ve got to recognize that and just stay on ourselves … and everyone keep that focus.”

 Acciari gave the Blues the lead just 11 seconds into the game.
 Brayden Schenn set it up by stealing the puck from Fowler and feeding it to a wide open Acciari in front of the net.